Early Years

 Tragic Death

-At age 38 on the 7thJune 1942, Alan Blumlein’s life was cut tragically short when a Halifax bomber he was on board, testing H2S airborne radar, caught fire and crash landed killing Blumlein and the other 10 passengers and crew.
+At age 38 on the 7th June 1942, Alan Blumlein’s life was cut tragically short when a Halifax bomber on which he was testing H2S airborne radar caught fire and crashed, killing Blumlein and the other 10 passengers and crew.
 Two other key members of the EMI team, Cecil Browne and Frank Blythen, were among those killed.
-Despite this tragic accident development of H2S radar had been in the final stages and production continued contributing hugely to the war effort.
+Despite this tragic accident, the development of H2S radar had been in the final stages, and production continued, making a significant contribution to the war effort.

-Alan Dower Blumlein was one of the most prolific inventors of the twentieth century earning a total of 128 patents in his short life.
-Blumlein’s Stereo invention is just one area of his incredible contribution to the world of audio and electrical engineering.
+Alan Dower Blumlein was one of the most prolific inventors of the twentieth century, earning a total of 128 patents in his short life.
+Blumlein’s stereo invention is just one area of his incredible contribution to the world of audio and electrical engineering.